-The Bank operates 34 branches and outlets around the country.
+Following the merger with Sparisjóður Norðurlands ses., the Bank operates 40 branches and outlets around the country.
 Its distribution channel strategy is to ensure the provision of personal, economical and value-added banking services to its customers.

 Emphasis is placed on providing customers with a diverse range of products.
 Each branch offers general services and personal advice to individuals and, in rural areas, branches further provide service and advice to SMEs.
 Various self-service options are available throughout the country.
 In addition, the Bank's customers have access to financial services through its Customer Service Centre and online banking system.